wattsUpJaz/100-days-of-code/log.md

 **Today's Progress**: Did a LOT of research into game mechanics and player stats and stuff.
 Hashed out some mechanics.

 **Thoughts**: It felt like a step back taking time to figure out mechanics, but it's important I think, and I think it's helping me move forward.

+### Day 9: Tuesday - September 20, 2022

+**Today's Progress**: Finally have a plan.
+Wittled the plan down to an MVP.
+Implemented basic player stats (health, food, stamina, and courage) and created items (pumpkin, acorn, dandelion, taffy).
+Switched Sprite3Ds to be in Billboard mode instead of manually setting their rotation.

+**Thoughts**: I definitely went psycho on the scope of this.
+Luckily I realized it and scoped it way down to an MVP.
+I got a lot done today.
+Having a clear plan really really helped the programming for me.
+I'm still not sure how fun it will all turn out though.
+We will see.